Shreya9code/h4b/README.md

-Here's a polished `README.md` draft for your **Farm Intelligence** project based on the key highlights you gave:

----

 # 🌾 Farm Intelligence

 An all-in-one AI-powered platform to empower farmers with disease detection, outbreak forecasting, expert advice, learning resources, and government scheme access — even in low-connectivity regions.